Only Crumbs Remain

 For the big kids amongst us, what more could we want?
 I'm totally sold on these Gin and Gooseberry Jellies from Family Friends Food, you could go one step further and top them with gooseberry icecream.
 Made with Agar flakes they are suitable for Vegans and vegetarians.

-Baked Gooseberry Custard
+Baked Gooseberry Elderflower Custards

 Also from Family, Friends Food are these little Baked gooseberry and elderflower custards which would make a lovely light finish to a summer meal.

-Gooseberry Crumble with Almonds
+Vegan Gooseberry Crumble

 Gooseberries make a particularly fine crumble, the tart fruit contrasting perfectly with the sweet crumble topping Veggielicious have this Vegan gooseberry crumble with an almond topping.